 Why Revenue Recognition Remains a Top Risk Area

-Despite being essential, revenue recognition continues to appear frequently in SEC comment letters due to the significant use of judgment and estimation throughout the process.
+Despite being essential, revenue recognition continues to appear frequently in SEC comment letters due to the significant use of estimates and judgments throughout the process.

 Junel Mamaril